-A financial asset is measured at amortised cost if it meets both of the following conditions and is not designated as at FVTPL:
+A financial asset is measured at amortised cost if it meets both of the following conditions and is not designated

-- It is held within a business model whose objective is to hold assets to collect contractual cash flows; and - Its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+It is held within a business model whose objective is to hold assets to collect contractual cash flows; and Its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-A debt investment is measured at FVOCI if it meets both of the following conditions and is not designated as at FVTPL:
+A debt investment is measured at FVOCI if it meets both of the following conditions and is not designated as at EVTPL ·

-- It is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - Its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- It is held within a business model whose objective is achieved by both collecting contractual cash flows - is field within a business mode whose objective is achieved by both conecting contractual cash hows d selling financial assets; and contractual terms give rise on specified dates to cash flows that are solely payments of principal and

 On initial recognition of an equity investment that is not held for trading, the Group may irrevocably elect to present subsequent changes in the investment's fair value in OCI.
-This election is made on an investment-by-investment basis.
+This election is made on an investment-byinvestment basis.

 All financial assets not classified as measured at amortised cost or FVOCI as described above are measured at FVTPL.
 This includes all derivative financial assets.
-On initial recognition, the Group may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortised cost or at FVOCI as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.
+On initial recognition, the Group may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortised cost or at FVOCI as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would